joshhdawes/joshhdawes.github.io/index.md

 My focus was on Runtime Verification for the performance analysis of web services.
 I introduced the CFTL specification language, and led a small team to develop an ecosystem of tools that is released as the [VyPR Project](http://pyvypr.github.io/home/).

 You can find my thesis on CERN's [document repository](https://cds.cern.ch/record/2766727?ln=en).

+### Collaborations

+* As of January 2022, I'm a co-supervisor of a PhD based at the University of Ottawa in Canada, along with Prof. Domenico Bianculli and Prof. Lionel Briand.
+* As of February 2022, I'm a co-supervisor of a PhD based at SnT in Luxembourg, along with Prof. Domenico Bianculli.

 ### What I've published